oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### Example A4: Authorize a financial transaction (Client Transfer)
 An end-user makes an online purchase.
 Before completing the purchase, they get a notification on their mobile phone, asking them to authorize the transaction.
 The user opens their app and authenticates to the service before authorizing the transaction.

-### Example A5: Add a device to a network (User Transfer)
+### Example A5: Add a device to a network (Hybrid)
 An employee is issued with a personal computer that is already joined to a network.
 The employee wants to add their mobile phone to the network to allow it to access corporate data and services (e.g., files and e-mail).
 The personal computer displays a QR code, which the employee scans with their mobile phone.
 The mobile phone is joined to the network and the employee can start accessing corporate data and services on their mobile device.

 ### Example A6: Remote onboarding (User Transfer)
 A new employee is directed to an onboarding portal to provide additional information to confirm their identity on their first day with their new employer.
 Before activating the employee's account, the onboarding portal requests that the employee present a government issued ID, proof of a background check and proof of their qualifications.
 The onboarding portal displays a QR code, which the user scans with their mobile phone.
 Scanning the QR code invokes the employee's wallet on their mobile phone, and the employee is asked to present digital versions of an identity document (e.g., a driving license), proof of a background check by an identity verifier, and proof of their qualifications.
 The employee authorizes the release of the credentials and after completing the onboarding process, their account is activated.

-### Example A7: Transfer a session (User Transfer)
+### Example A7: Transfer a session (Hybrid)
 An employee is signed into an application on their personal computer and wants to bootstrap the mobile application on their mobile phone.
 The employee initiates the cross-device flow and is shown a QR code in their application.
 The employee launches the mobile application on their phone and scans the QR code which results in the user being signed into the application on the mobile phone.

 ### Example A8: Access a productivity application (Hybrid)
 A user is accessing a Computer Aid Design (CAD) application.
 When accessing the application, an access code is sent to the user's mobile phone.
 The user views the access code on their phone and enters it in the CAD application, after which the CAD application displays the user's most recent designs.

 # Cross-Device Flow Exploits
-The benefits of cross-device flows is compelling and is seeing adoption for a range of consumer and enterprise scenarios such as those listed above.
-To ensure the user and service provider enjoy the benefits of using their mobile phones as authentication and authorization devices, the interaction between the two devices needs to be secure.
+Attackers exploit cross-device flows by initiating an authorization flow on the Initiating Device and then use social engineering techniques to change the context in which the request is presented to the user in order to trick them into granting authorization on the Authorization Device.
+The attacker is able to change the context of the authorization request because the channel between the Initiating Device and the Authorizing Device is unauthenticated.
+These attacks are also known as illicit consent grant attacks.

-## User Transferred Flow
+## User Transferred Pattern
-A common action in these cross-device flows is to present the user with a QR code or a user code on the initiating device (e.g., Smart TV) and scanned or entered on the authorization device (the mobile phone).
+A common action in cross-device flows is to present the user with a QR code or a user code on the initiating device (e.g., Smart TV) which is then scanned or entered on the authorization device (the mobile phone).
 When the user scans the code or copies the user code, they do so without any proof that the QR code or user code is being displayed in the place or context intended by the service provider.
 It is up to the user's judgment to decide on whether they can trust the QR code or user code.
 In effect the user is asked to compensate for the absence of an authenticated channel between the initiating device (smart TV) and the device on which the authentication/authorization will take place (the mobile phone).

 Attackers exploit this absence of an authenticated channel between the two devices by obtaining QR codes or user codes (e.g., by initiating the authorization flows).
 They then use social engineering techniques to change the context in which authorization is requested to trick end-users to scan the QR code or enter it on their mobile devices.
 Once the end-user performs the authorization on the mobile device, the attacker who initiated the authentication or authorization request obtains access to the users resources.
-These attacks are also known as illicit consent grant attacks.
 The figure below shows an example of such an attack.

 ~~~ ascii-art
                            (B) Initiating Device